Wheel of Fortune (American game show): Previous rules

 The network version allowed champions to appear for up to five days originally, which was later reduced to three.
 The syndicated version, which originally retired contestants after one episode, adopted the three-day champion rule in 1989.
 In 1996, this was changed to have the top three winners from the week's first four shows return to compete in the "Friday Finals".
 When the jackpot wedge was introduced, it began at $10,000 instead of $5,000 on Fridays.
 The rules allowing returning champions were eliminated permanently beginning with the syndicated episode aired September 21, 1998, and contestants appear on only a single episode, reverting to the pre-1989 rules.
-The Friday Finals are occasionally used for special themed weeks, such as in nighttime season 40, using teams consisting of contestants and members of World Wrestling Entertainment as part of WrestleMania 39.
+The Friday Finals are occasionally used for special themed weeks, such as in nighttime season 40, using teams consisting of contestants and WWE Superstars as part of WrestleMania 39.